sictweb/web222/weeks/week01/README.md

  */
 ```

 * Whitespace: JavaScript will mostly ignore whitespace (spaces, tabs, newlines).
 In this course we will expect you to use good indentation practices, and for your code to be clean and readable.
+Many web programmers use [Prettier](https://prettier.io/) to automatically format their code, and we will too:

 ```js
 // This is poorly indented, and needs more whitespace